 Masking Fluid can be intimidating to use at first, but once you get the hang of it, you will discover opportunities for creating shapes in multiple layers of watercolor washes that can have an awesome effect on the outcome of your paintings!
 In this video I used many layers of masking fluid to create a

 Want to know what my top 5 favorite watercolor techniques are that I use in almost all my paintings?
 Well here they are… 1.
 Flat Wash 2.
 Masking Fluid 3.
 Dry Brush 4.
 Wet on Wet 5.
 Glaze Are you familiar with these techniques?
 If so watch this video of a commission painting I did

-Painting Fall leaves in watercolors is one of my favorite subjects to paint!
-I have made two time-lapse videos, one that focuses primarily on using wet on wet technique, and another video that demonstrates how to spatter paint to created both color and texture.
-In this first video watch how I continually fill the leaf
+Painting Fall leaves in watercolors is one of my favorite subjects of all time to paint!
+I have two time-lapse videos demonstrating different watercolor techniques you can use to create colorful Fall leaves.
+The 1st video focuses primarily on using a wet on wet technique, and the 2nd video demonstrates how to splatter paint to

 I had to paint really, really fast in this time-lapse demo to create animals in several different layers of watercolor paint.
 I used only one technique throughout the entire video.
 Can you guess what it is?
 (I’ll give you a hint, it’s either a flat wash or a glaze.)
 Before I give you the

 Here’s another fun and fast video of me creating a painting!
 This one is of a dog with a bowl full of baby birds.
 Oh no, what’s a dog to do?
 Similar to my Hopping Mad video I condensed over 30 hours of preparing, drawing, and painting into a 12 minute video.
 I try to